40 Best Things to Do in St. Louis, MO

 Become a Wizard of Knowledge at the Magic House

-Magic House is a wonderland for children and parents who can pay a day’s visit to this wondrous place.
+Magic House is a wonderland for children and parents, and as a local, I can’t help but pay a visit to this wondrous place every now and then.

 Here, numerous activities are performed with the help of the staff, such as the math path, nature play, an art studio, and a children’s village.